alwz1/storm-events/README.md

 There are 56 storm event types.
 The datasets contain direct and indirect fatalities, and property damage in K, M, and B (thousand, million, billion dollars).

-The five most frequent events are thunderstorm wind, hail, winter weather, flash flood, and drought.
+The top five storm types for direct fatalities are tornado, flash flood, excessive heat, heat, and rip current.
+Tornados in 2011 caused the direct deaths of 553.

-The storm events that caused the most total fatalities are tornado, excessive heat, heat, flash flood, and winter weather.
+The list of top five storm events for total fatality are tornado, excessive heat, heat, flash flood, and winter weather.
+This list is slightly different from the direct fatality list because winter weather storm events caused significant indirect fatalities.

-The events that caused the most direct fatalities are tornado, flash flood, excessive heat, heat, and rip current.
-Tornado caused the direct fatalities of 553 in 2011, and flash flood caused the direct fatalities of 142 in 2015.

-The events that caused the most property damage are flash flood, wildfire, flood, tornado, and costal flood.
-Flash flood caused the property damage of more than 63 billion dollars in 2017, and wildfire caused the property damage of more than 18 billion dollars in 2018.
-Costal flood in 2012 caused the property damage of more than 21 billion dollars.
+Flash flood caused the most property damage followed by wildfire, flood, tornado, and coastal flood.
+Flash flood caused more than sixty-three billion dollars in property damage in 2017.

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>
 MIT License